Farveez Maharoof: Early cricket

 Born in Colombo, Farveez Maharoof began playing cricket around the age of eight.
-He also played football until he was twelve and touch rugby.
+He also played football and touch rugby until he was twelve.
 Maharoof, who attended Wesley College in Colombo, began as a wicketkeeper-batsman and only began bowling regularly from under-13 cricket onwards.
-Five players were absent with the flu in one match and Maharoof was called upon to bowl.
+Five players were down with flu in one match when Maharoof was called upon to bowl.
 He took six wickets, including a hat-trick, and from then on concentrated on fast bowling.

 In December 2003 and January 2004, at the age of 19, Maharoof toured India with the Sri Lanka A team for a tri-series with India A and Pakistan A. He took nine wickets in the series at an average of 11.77, the best average of the tournament; Maharoof was named Man of the Match in the tournament's final, which Sri Lanka A won.
 A month later, Maharoof was appointed captain of Sri Lanka Under-19s for the Under-19 World Cup.
 He had some experience of leading teams, having captained school sides and the national youth sides.
 In one of the matches, Maharoof scored 56 to help his team to victory over Australia and was named Man of the Match.
 He made his Twenty20 debut on 17 August 2004, for Bloomfield Cricket and Athletic Club in the 2004 SLC Twenty20 Tournament.